 Is this experience safe?

 Yes, this experience is safe!
-The company was founded in 1989 and is the oldest operating bungee jumping company in the United States and the only government certified bungee company in the state of California, they are also Osha Certfied.
-In 20 years, they have not experienced a single injury of any kind.
+The company was founded in 1989 and is the oldest operating bungee jumping company in the United States.
+They are the only government certified bungee company in the state of California, they are also OSHA Certified.
+In 25 years, they have not experienced a single injury of any kind.
 Their technical knowledge is the best in the world and their safety record reflects that.

 Where do we meet?